QGOpt: Riemannian optimization for quantum technologies: Underlying geometry of manifolds implemented in the QGOpt library

-These three maps are bijections.
-It follows from Proposition 2.1 in \cite{massart2020quotient} that is proved for real matrices, but generalization to the complex case is straightforward.
-They are also differentiable, as well as their inverses, which implies that these three maps are diffeomorphisms.
+These three maps are bijections, which follows from Proposition 2.1 in \cite{massart2020quotient} that is proved for real matrices, but generalization to the complex case is straightforward.
+They, as well as their inverses, are also differentiable which implies that these three maps are diffeomorphisms.
 It is enough to identify quotient manifolds with those introduced in the main text and turn to the optimization on quotient manifolds.